Wire-Network/wire-docs/docs/api-reference/tooling/clio/command-reference/set/set-action-permission.md

 :::

 * You have access to a local Wire node.
-* You have a `sysio` account and access to the account's private key.
+* You have authority over the `sysio` account and access to the account's private key.

 ## Examples